-- Working with product teams to define offerings
+- Working on product management with product teams to define offerings;

-- Establishing go-to-market models and strategies, and more.
+- Establishing go-to-market models, pricing strategies, and more.

 It’s no surprise then that anyone who fills this pivotal role needs to have a strong background.
 Experience in finance and management along with proven knowledge of sales and marketing strategies is the perfect mix for CROs.

 A successful Chief Revenue Officer needs to keep their finger on the pulse.
-Keeping up to date with the newest marketing channels, the latest sales trends, data-driven strategies and more will help them succeed.
+Keeping up to date with the newest marketing channels, the latest sales strategies, trends in customer acquisition, product development and more will help them succeed.

 Bearing in mind the value of a holistic approach to revenue generation, shouldn’t every company have a CRO?
-Should you drop what you’re doing and prioritize hiring a CRO for your startup?
+Should you drop what you’re doing and prioritize hiring finding a CRO for your leadership team?

 Most likely, the answer is no.

-For most startups, the CEO will fill the role of CRO.
-In a company’s early days, they will often naturally focus on revenue, and it’s straightforward to align the different departments to this common purpose.
+For most SMBs, the Chief Executive Officer will fill the role of CRO.
+In a company’s early days, they will often naturally focus on revenue strategy, and it’s straightforward to align the different departments to this common purpose.

 As the company grows, however, it’ll become more difficult for the CEO to keep this focus, on top of all the other strategic challenges that come with running a business.
-At this point, many CEOs will traditionally rely on their CMO to take responsibility for the overall strategy and to align the sales and marketing teams.
+At this point, many CEOs will traditionally rely on their Chief Marketing Officer to take responsibility for the overall strategy and to align the sales and marketing teams.

 It’s usually enough if the CMO implements a revenue marketing strategy.
 If this is done well, there’s no need for a CRO in the company.
 Revenue marketing aligns your departments around a common goal—revenue generation.
 This can happen if there’s a continuous feedback loop between your sales and marketing teams, and data from both is used to support the customer throughout their entire lifecycle.

-As your company grows further, it may reach a point you need someone to take on the responsibility of overseeing all revenue-related activity.
+As your company grows further, it may reach a point you need someone to take on the responsibility of overseeing all revenue operations.
 From experience, there are two key signs that you’ve reached the point where you should consider hiring a CRO.